-Futons have been used in western culture (particularly the United States) for several decades.
+Futons have been used in Western culture (particularly the United States) for several decades.
 However, the entire idea behind the “futon” began in Japan with their traditional shikifutons/ shikibutons.
-In Japan these cotton mattresses were used for centuries due to their multifunctionality and ability to be easily stored away during the day.
-In Japan, homes are much smaller than the usual home in the West, thus there was a need for beds that could be easily put away when needed.
-The traditional Japanese shikifuton is placed upon a tatami mat (usually in what is called a tatami room or washitsu 和室).
-The shikifutons are used in conjunction with a kakefuton (Japanese silk comforter).
+In Japan, these cotton mattresses were used for centuries due to their multifunctionality and ability to be easily stored away during the day.
+Japanese homes have always been much smaller than the typical modern home in the West, thus there was a need for beds that could be easily put away when needed.
+The traditional Japanese shikifuton is placed upon a tatami mat, usually in what is called a washitsu (和室) or "tatami room".
+Shikifuton mattresses are used in conjunction with a kakefuton- a type of Japanese silk comforter.

-Futons were introduced to the United States by Japanese immigrants.
-During the 1970s futons became especially popular due to their affordability.
-Furthermore, futons were popular due to the wave of young people who began to live out of vans- the most prominent being the VW Bus.
-Buying a futon was an excellent choice for those living this nomadic lifestyle as it was both cheaper and smaller than conventional mattresses.
+Futons were first introduced to the United States by Japanese immigrants.
+During the 1970s, futons became especially popular due to their affordability.
+Japanese style futons were also popular due to the wave of young people who began to live out of vans- the most prominent of which being the iconic Volkswagen Bus.
+Buying a futon was an excellent choice for those living this nomadic lifestyle, as it was both cheaper and smaller than conventional mattresses.

-Despite being Japanese in origin the futons that became popularized in the United States were not the same as the traditional shikifuton.
+Despite being Japanese in origin, the futons that became popularized in the United States were not the same as the traditional shikifuton.
 The biggest difference was in size.
-The Japanese shikifuton was much thinner, only 3-5 inches in thickness, while the futons used in the United States were roughly 8-10 inches thick.
-Additionally, in 1982 a bed frame was introduced that was made specifically for futons.
-Boston area furniture designer, William Brouwer, is credited with designing the first futon bed frame.
-He designed the tri-fold frames traditionally associated with western futons that gave them the ability to be both a bed and a couch.
+The Japanese shikifuton was much thinner at only 3-5 inches in thickness, while the futons used in the United States were roughly 8-10 inches thick.
+Additionally, in 1982, a bed frame was introduced that was made specifically for futons.
+Boston area furniture designer William Brouwer is credited with designing the first American futon bed frame.
+He designed the tri-fold frames traditionally associated with Western futons that gave them the ability to serve as both a bed and a couch.